python-poetry/cleo/README.rst

             description = 'Greets someone'

             arguments = [
-                InputArgument('name', InputArgument.OPTIONAL, 'Who do you want to greet?')
+                argument('name', 'Who do you want to greet?', required=False) ]
-            ]

             options = [
-                InputOption(
-                    'yell', 'y',
-                    InputArgument.VALUE_NONE,
-                    'If set, the task will yell in uppercase letters' )
+                option('yell', 'y', 'If set, the task will yell in uppercase letters.')
             ]

             def handle(self):